Inbound AI For HVAC Calls

 A clean intake protects dispatch and customer experience

-Local SEO only pays off if calls convert
+Local demand only pays off if calls convert

-HVAC contractors spend heavily on local search.
-The conversion point is still the phone, especially for emergencies and replacement quotes.
+HVAC contractors spend heavily to create local demand.
+The conversion point is still the phone, especially for emergencies, replacement estimates, tune-ups, and property-manager work.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.

-iando.ai identifies whether the caller needs emergency service (no heat/no cool), routine service, a replacement estimate, or a billing/warranty answer.
+iando.ai identifies whether the caller needs no-cool service, no-heat service, water-leak help, routine service, a tune-up, a replacement estimate, or a warranty or billing answer.

 Collect job details that dispatch can use

-It captures symptoms, equipment type, location/service area, timing, and any escalation signals you define so the handoff is actionable.
+It captures symptoms, equipment type, service area, timing, access, caller role, property-manager or tenant context, and escalation signals you approve so the handoff is actionable.

 Bookable calls move toward the calendar.
-Urgent calls route to the right on-call path.
-Everything else produces a structured summary for fast follow-up.
+Urgent calls follow the approved on-call path.
+Estimate, maintenance, warranty, and staff-only questions produce a structured summary for fast follow-up.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.